WfMC Awards for Case Management

 Scroll down for the Awards Judging Criteria.

-Each year we publish the winning case studies together with in-depth papers by industry thought-leaders in both print and digital editions: Empowering Knowledge Workers (2013 Winners), Taming the Unpredictable and How Knowledge Workers Get Things Done.
+Each year we publish the winning case studies together with in-depth papers by industry thought-leaders in both print and digiital editions: Thriving On Adaptability, Empowering Knowledge Workers, Taming the Unpredictable and How Knowledge Workers Get Things Done.
 The inaugural book on ACM Mastering the Unpredictable was published in 2010.

 You do not have to enter the awards to enjoy this special offer.